craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-18-and-later.rst

 Step 2: Recreate Index
 ^^^^^^^^^^^^^^^^^^^^^^

-To simplify recreating an index of a site using Elasticsearch, Crafter CMS provides an API that recreates the underlying Elasticsearch index with the specified environment and site name.
+To simplify recreating an index of a site using Elasticsearch, CrafterCMS provides an API that recreates the underlying Elasticsearch index with the specified environment and site name.

 ``http://localhost:9191/api/1/target/recreate/{env}/{site_name}``